cjohansson/emacs-parser-generator/docs/Lexical-Analysis.md

 ## Pop token

 Returns the next token in stream and moves the lexical analyzer index one point forward.
 If end of stream is reached return nil.
+The result is expected to be a list containing each token popped.

 ``` emacs-lisp
 (require 'ert)